ReubenBTalbott/blog/about.md

 permalink: /about/
 ---

 Hey, I'm Reuben, I am the oldest of 8 kids.
-I have started programming, and I play video games including Overwatch, Apex Legends, and Minecraft.
+I am 15 and currently homeschooled, I program, and play video games including Overwatch, Apex Legends, and Minecraft.

 You can find me on discord, my username is Blue_Ruby#7903 My [twitter](https://twitter.com/Reuben_Talbott)